jschrier/blog/_posts/2023-01-06-MicroROS-on-the-Raspberry-Pi-Pico.md

 ---
 Title: "MicroROS on the Rapsberry Pi Pico"
 Date: 2023-01-06
-Tags: ros, pico, electronics, automation
+Tags: ros pico electronics automation
 ---

 **Goal:** Attach small actuators and sensors to a Rasberry Pi Pico (RP2040) and have it attach to present to a ROS2 network running on some other device.
 Build this into a larger project.